-The Biology major prepares students for employment in a broad spectrum of scientific and academic careers or for graduate-level training in biology.
+The Biology major prepares you for employment in a broad spectrum of scientific and academic careers, or for graduate-level training in biology.

 In this course, students will build upon the material from Biology I, by examining the underlying processes and emerging properties of living systems, and applying that understanding in laboratory and field work.
 Topics to be covered include the molecular basis of biological reactions; biology of the cell; plant systems; animal systems; metabolism; reproduction; genetics; evolution; and populations and ecosystems.

 Earth and Environmental Science

 Undergraduate Tuition and Fees: